infiniticio/docs.infinitic.io/content/en/workflows/writing-workflows.md

 ### `timer`

-The `timer` function provides a way to suspend the execution of a workflow during a duration or up to a chosen date:
+The `timer` function lets us suspend the execution of a workflow for a duration or up to a chosen date:

 <code-group><code-block label="Java" active>